hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Barkeep!
 What's in this food?
 It tastes like formic acid!" someone snarls loudly.
-A patron looks dissaproving.
+A patron looks disapproving.
 The cook enters nicely from outside bearing a an amphora of aqua vitae and places it on top of a jar, beside an amphora of gin, next to the rocking chair.
 Presently the pastry-cook traipses over to take the party's orders.